MarcoMeinardi/spwn/README.md

 The template path can be directly edited in the config file, however, if you want to change the location of the config file, you have to edit the source code.
 The variable is `CONFIG_PATH` in `spwn.py`.
-It's location should be `~/.local/lib/python3.{python-version}/site-packages/spwn/spwn.py`.
-Note that if you reinstall or update `spwn`, This variable will be overwritten.
+It's location should be `~/.local/lib/python3.{python-version}/site -packages/spwn/spwn.py`.
+Note that if you reinstall or update `spwn`, this variable will be overwritten.

 If you have any question or feature request, feel free to ask